zineb-mtz/zi-bou/README.md

 🌱 I’m currently learning AWS Cloud (working towards the AWS Certified Cloud Practitioner) and deploying machine learning models using AWS SageMaker.
 I’ve also completed the Google Cloud course, Kaggle Titanic project, and Coursera’s Machine Learning and Deep Learning Specializations.

+ I use [Pomodoro Tracker](https://pomodoro-tracker.com/user/227191]) to structure my deep work sessions

 💖 I’m looking to collaborate on machine learning projects, sentiment analysis, and projects involving data engineering or cybersecurity.
 I’d also love to connect with others transitioning from engineering to tech.

 💌 How to reach me: Feel free to message me on GitHub or connect on LinkedIn.

 😊 Pronouns: She/Her